-The depreciation charge for each year is recognised in profit or loss unless it is included in the carrying amount of another asset.
+The depreciation charge for each year is recognised in profit or loss.

 The gain or loss arising from the derecognition of an item of property, plant and equipment is included in profit or loss when the item is derecognised.
 The gain or loss arising from the derecognition of an item of property, plant and equipment is determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.